pwaring/technical-talks/ipv6-hosting-developer/slides.md

  - Freelance PHP developer and Linux system administrator
  - Work on the hosting and development side
  - Looking at this from the opposite side to an ISP
- - Less attention - both sides must support a protocol
+ - Different challenges to ISP or datacentre deployment

 # Topics

  - The problem with IPv4
  - Current state of play
+ - Squeezing the last drops from IPv4
  - Problems deploying IPv6
  - Competition concerns